PacificBiosciences/PacBioFileFormats/DataSet.rst

-DataSets support operations that would naively be expected of sets, such as subsetting and union (although notably not intersection) as well as some additional operations such as consolidating and labelling of subsets.
+DataSets support operations that would naively be expected of sets, such as subsetting and union (although notably not intersection) as well as some additional operations such as consolidation.
 The result of performing these operations is itself a new DataSet, with the operations included as a kind of "recipe" for producing the new DataSet from the original.
 Because of this, operations are presented here as part of the DataSet format.